What is the NRM levy?

 Just like council rates, NRM levy contributions are calculated on the capital value of land and charged annually.
 The levy is collected by councils on behalf of the AMLR NRM Board.

 The water levy is based on the allocation and use of water by licensed water users.
-It is collected by the Department of Environment, Water and Natural Resources and provided to the board.
+It is collected by the Department for Environment and Water and provided to the board.